mgerstner/oscfs/README.md

 ## Usage

-*oscfs* ships one main script called `oscfs`.
+*oscfs* ships a main script called `oscfs`.
 It supports a couple of command line parameters to influence its behaviour.
 It should only be called by a regular user and never by the `root` user.

 For mounting the file system simply provide the *mountpoint* argument to the `oscfs` main script.
 By default the openSUSE build service is accessed.
-For authentication at the OBS instance, the configuration file in the home directory in `~/.oscrc` needs to be setup.
-This file is part of the *osc* python module for which you can find more documentation in the [openSUSE wiki](https://en.opensuse.org/openSUSE:OSC).
+For authentication at the OBS instance, the configuration file in the home directory in `~/.config/osc/oscrc` (or `~/.oscrc` on older installations) needs to be setup.
+This file is part of the *osc* Python module for which you can find more documentation in the [openSUSE wiki](https://en.opensuse.org/openSUSE:OSC).

-To specify a different OBS instance, provide the URL via the `--apiurl` parameter.
-For example to mount the SUSE internal build service (IBS) under the home directory in a directory `ibs` use the following command line:
+To access a different OBS instance, provide the URL via the `--apiurl` parameter.
+For example to mount the SUSE internal build service (IBS) under use a command line like this:

 ```sh
 $ oscfs --apiurl https://api.suse.de ~/ibs
 ```

-By default `oscfs` detaches and runs in the background.
+By default `oscfs` detaches and runs in the background as a daemon.
 For testing purposes it can be run in the foreground by passing the `-f` parameter.

 Certain special OBS projects are excluded by default like the users' *home:* projects, maintenance incident projects or PTF (Program Temporary Fix) projects.
-This is the case, because a lot of these projects can exist in an OBS which would clutter the file system contents.
+This is the case, because a lot of these projects can exist in an OBS instance which would clutter the file system contents.

-If you want to include these types of projects you can pass the according command line parameter like `--homes`, `--maintenance` or `--ptf`.
-Your own home projects will always be included in the file system independently of the `--homes` switch.
+If you want to include these types of projects you can pass the according command line parameter like `--homes`, `--maintenance` or `--ptf` respectively.
+Your user account's own home projects will always be included in the file system independently of the `--homes` switch.

 Content that has been fetched from the OBS instance will be cached locally for a certain time to improve response times.
 The time before content will be